MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03.md

 5. Configure the Calendar Processing features for the Teams Room.
 Read the following description and run the cmdlet at the end:

-	- **AutomateProcessing**: AutoAccept (Meeting organizers receive the room reservation decision directly without human intervention: free = accept; busy = decline.)
+	- AutomateProcessing: **AutoAccept (Meeting organizers receive the room reservation decision directly without human intervention: free = accept; busy = decline.)**

-	- **AddOrganizerToSubject**: $false (The meeting organizer is not added to the subject of the meeting request.)
+	- AddOrganizerToSubject: **$false (The meeting organizer is not added to the subject of the meeting request.)**

-	- **DeleteComments**: $false (Keep any text in the message body of incoming meeting requests.)
+	- DeleteComments: **$false (Keep any text in the message body of incoming meeting requests.)**

-	- **DeleteSubject**: $false (Keep the subject of incoming meeting requests.)
+	- DeleteSubject: **$false (Keep the subject of incoming meeting requests.)**

-	- **RemovePrivateProperty**: $false (Ensures the private flag that was sent by the meeting organizer in the original meeting request remains as specified.)
+	- RemovePrivateProperty: **$false (Ensures the private flag that was sent by the meeting organizer in the original meeting request remains as specified.)**

-	- **AddAdditionalResponse**: $true (The text specified by the AdditionalResponse parameter is added to meeting requests.)
+	- AddAdditionalResponse: **$true (The text specified by the AdditionalResponse parameter is added to meeting requests.)**

-	- **AdditionalResponse**: "This is a Teams Meeting room" (The additional text to add to the meeting request.)
+	- AdditionalResponse: **"This is a Teams Meeting room" (The additional text to add to the meeting request.)**

 	```powershell
 	Set-CalendarProcessing -Identity "NY-TeamsRoom1" -AutomateProcessing AutoAccept -AddOrganizerToSubject $false -DeleteComments $false -DeleteSubject $false -RemovePrivateProperty $false -AddAdditionalResponse $true -AdditionalResponse "This is a Teams Meeting room"